 As part of UTSA Homecoming Week, students, staff, faculty and alumni are invited to volunteer for Roadrunners Give Back, the official UTSA Homecoming service project.
 This annual event engages UTSA students to participate in a range of projects to help beautify the UTSA Main Campus in the Fall semester.

-The OXFAM Hunger Banquet is an experiential dinner, where participants eat a meal based on the class/status that they draw on their way in the door.
-Participants have the opportunity to learn about global hunger issues, and participate in group discussion about the causes and realities of hunger in the surrounding community and around the world.
+The OXFAM Hunger Banquet is an experiential dinner in which participants are provided a meal based on the class/status that they draw on their way in the door.
+Participants have the opportunity to learn about global hunger issues, and participate in-group discussion about the causes and realities of hunger in the surrounding community and around the world.

 Support Better World books by donating your gently used books after each semester to support literacy and education initiatives around the world.
-The drop off location is a large cardboard container in front of the bookstore next the the stairs on the UC.
+The drop off location is a large cardboard container in front of the bookstore next to the stairs in the Student Union.
 Contact our office with any questions or for more information regarding Better World Books and their mission.

 Every year VOICES partners up with the Family Service Association to participates in their annual Adopt-A-Family Program.
 The annual Adopt-A-Family Program requires small and large volunteer groups.
 Approximately 500 families are adopted annually, and all are overwhelmed with the support and commitment of the community to make sure their holidays were safe, cheerful and stress-free.
 Families receive basic, essential, household items, including pots and pans, bed sheets, kitchenware, and even beds and bed frames, as well as clothing, toys and food boxes from generous families, corporations, churches, schools, and individuals throughout the city of San Antonio.